cwuensch/MovieCutter/Readme_en.txt

 Options in the MovieCutter.ini
 ==============================
-- AutoOSDPolicy:		1: Movie Cutter is automatically activated when a playback starts. - 0: Movie Cutter always has to be activated manually.
-(supported in V. 2.0g and higher)
-- DirectSegmentsCut:		0: Action selects the even/odd segments. - 1: Action deletes the even/odd segments instantly.
-(supported in V. 2.0i and higher)
-- SaveCutBak			1: Creates a backup of the cut file. - 0: Create no .cut.bak files.
-- ShowRebootMessage		1: Reminds the user to reboot the system before doing a cut. - 0: No reboot warning.
+[since V. 3.3]
+  - CutFileMode:		0: Save the cut markers in cut- and inf-file. - 1: cut-file only. - 2: inf-file only.
+[since V. 3.1b]
+  - MaxNavDiscrepancy:		Maximum tolerated discrepancy of the nav-file, without showing a warning message (in milliseconds). - 0: Never show a message.
+[since V. 3.1]
-- CheckFSAfterCut		0: Automatic file system check (only when required).  - 1: Always check after cutting. - 2: Never check (not recommended!)
+  - CheckFSAfterCut: 	(new)	1: Automatic file system check (only when required).  - 2: Always check after cutting. - 3: Check on shutdown. - 0: Never check (not recommended!)
-(supported in V. 2.1 and higher)
+  - DoiCheckTest:	(new)	1: Cumulated test in the end (ro). - 2: Cummulated Test and Fix. - 3: Test between the cuts (ro). - 4: Test and fix between cuts. - 0: No icheck Test.
+[since V. 3.0]
+  - DoiCheckTest:	(old!)
+0: No Inode-Test between the cuts. - 1: Do test but not fix. - 2: Test and fix.
+  - InodeMonitoring:		1: Monitoring of the Inodes corrupted while cutting. - 0: No Monitoring.
+  - RCUMode:			0: SRP-2401 - 1: SRP-2410 - 2: CRP-2401 - 3: TF5000 (identical with 2) - 4: No use of the VolKeys
+[since V. 2.1]
   - DefaultOSDMode:		0: Show full OSD. - 1: Hide the segment list. - 2: Display OSD in minimal mode.
   - MinuteJump:			0: Minute jump mode is disabled at startup. - 1-99: Default value for the minute jump mode.
   - AskBeforeEdit:		1: Ask before performing an irreversible cutting operation . - 0: Do not ask.
   - Overscan_X:			Distance of the OSD from left/right screen border.
 Possible values: 0-100 (recommended: 30-60)
   - Overscan_Y:			Distance of the OSD from upper/lower screen border.
 Possible values: 0-100 (recommended: 25)
   - SegmentList_X:		Display position of the segment list (x-coordinate, possible values: 0-719)
   - SegmentList_Y:		Display position of the segment list (y-coordinate, possible values: 0-575)
   - DisableSleepKey:		1: Disables Exit of MovieCutter by pressing the Sleep key.
   - DisableSpecialEnd:		Debugging-Option (Standard: 0).
-(supported in V. 3.0 and higher)
-- DoiCheckTest:                 0: No Inode-Test between the cuts. - 1: Do test but not fix. - 2: Test and fix.
+[since V. 2.0i]
+  - SaveCutBak			1: Creates a backup of the cut file. - 0: Create no .cut.bak files.
-- InodeMonitoring:              1: Monitoring of the Inodes corrupted while cutting. - 0: No Monitoring.
+  - ShowRebootMessage		1: Reminds the user to reboot the system before doing a cut. - 0: No reboot warning.
-- RCUMode:                      0: SRP-2401 - 1: SRP-2410 - 2: CRP-2401 - 3: TF5000 (identical with 2) - 4: No use of the VolKeys
-(in V. 3.1 and higher)
-- CheckFSAfterCut (changed):	1: Automatic file system check (only when required).  - 2: Always check after cutting. - 3: Check on shutdown. - 0: Never check (not recommended!)
+  - CheckFSAfterCut	(old!)
+0: Automatic file system check (only when required).  - 1: Always check after cutting. - 2: Never check (not recommended!)
-- DoiCheckTest (changed):	1: Cumulated test in the end (ro). - 2: Cummulated Test and Fix. - 3: Test between the cuts (ro). - 4: Test and fix between cuts. - 0: No icheck Test.
-(in V. 3.1b and higher)
-- MaxNavDiscrepancy:		Maximum tolerated discrepancy of the nav-file, without showing a warning message (in milliseconds). - 0: Never show a message.
+[since V. 2.0g]
+  - DirectSegmentsCut:		0: Action selects the even/odd segments. - 1: Action deletes the even/odd segments instantly.
+[since V. 1.x]
+  - AutoOSDPolicy:		1: Movie Cutter is automatically activated when a playback starts. - 0: Movie Cutter always has to be activated manually.